The Sublimation Printing Process; What Is It & Is It Eco Friendly?

 The paper can be reused for other projects, perhaps packaging or stationery.

 One of the only downsides is the limited number of fabrics it can be used with.
 Polyester itself is not known for being an eco friendly fibre.
 But, how about using recycled polyester?
-Making it doubly eco!
+This has been successfully sublimated on, has the perfect texture and has incredible versatility as a material.

 The other great factor is that it can be used on second-hand garments, thus giving them a new lease of life and extending their use.
 A great example of this is the work of Shelly Goldsmith pictured above, who worked with second-hand garments in her art projects.